-Helen Robinson, Director of Employment Services for The Salvation Army in the UK with the Republic of Ireland, says: "We can’t sit on the sidelines when unemployed people need more help than ever to get and stay in work.
-We have seen first hand the positive benefits people gain from being in work, volunteering or taking part in a work-experience placement – becoming part of a community where you are building your confidence, job skills, and discovering new things about yourself.
+In these tough economic times unemployed people need more help than ever to get and stay in work.
+We have seen first-hand the positive benefits people gain from being in work, volunteering or taking part in a work-experience placement – becoming part of a community where you are building your confidence, job skills, and discovering new things about yourself.

 Some of our local centres have accepted people on mandatory work activity (MWA) short term placements from independent welfare to work providers.
 We’ve found, whether on MWA or a standard short term work-experience placement, that people benefit from gaining work experience, a recent reference and in gaining confidence - and they also help their local community.